Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (update) and lists the updatable fields (text, status, confidence, kind, tags) and specifies identification by id.
-However, it does not explicitly distinguish from sibling tools like memory_create or memory_mark_obsolete, which would elevate it to a 5.
+The description clearly states the action (update), the resource (repo memory), and the updatable fields (text, status, confidence, kind, tags).
+It specifies identification by ID.
+The purpose is distinct from sibling tools like memory_create and memory_show, though it does not explicitly differentiate from other update-like siblings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.